Multi-photon entanglement and interferometry: Introduction

 \subsection{Quantum optics}

 An intensive research of the quantum properties of light started around half a century ago.
 Its advances allow one to gain a coherent control of quantum optical systems, enabling true quantum engineering.
-As a result, quantum optical methods made possible to actually perform \textit{gedanken }experiments on the foundations of quantum theory.
-This control of quantum phenomena allows one to search for novel information processing paradigms, which now promise new technologies based on quantum information science.
+As a result, quantum optical methods made possible to actually perform \textit{gedanken}experiments concerning the foundations of quantum theory.
+This control of quantum phenomena further allows one to search for novel information processing protocols, which now promise new technologies based on quantum information science.

 Soon after Einstein's introduction of light quanta, Taylor (1909) tried to find some new effects in a two-slit Young-type experiment using extremely faint light, so faint that on average only one photon at a time was inside the apparatus.
 No deviation from the classical interference was observed.
-Now, with fully developed theory of quantized light we know that experiments of this type cannot differentiate between the classical explanation (based on the interference of electric field waves) and the quantum explanation (based on the interference of probability amplitudes for photons passing through either of the two slits).
-The inherently \textquotedblleft quantum nature of the electromagnetic field\textquotedblright, as we know now, is revealed directly only in multiphoton experiments, which, century ago, were impossible.
+Now, with a fully developed theory of quantized light we know that experiments of this type cannot differentiate between the classical explanation (based on the interference of electric field waves) and the quantum explanation (based on the interference of probability amplitudes for photons passing through either of the two slits).
+The inherently \textquotedblleft quantum nature of the electromagnetic field\textquotedblright, as we know now, is revealed directly in multi-photon experiments which were not possible earlier.

-Still, quantum interference of \textit{truly} individual photons is certainly a fascinating phenomenon.
-The first experiment aimed at that was performed by Grangier, Roger, and Aspect (1986).
+Still, quantum interference of truly individual photons is certainly a fascinating phenomenon.
+The first precise experiment aimed at exactly this was performed by Grangier, Roger, and Aspect (1986).
 They used photon pairs emitted in atomic cascades, one of the photons was used as a trigger, and the other was fed into a Mach-Zehnder interferometer.
-The usual (wave-like) interference pattern was observed.
-Nevertheless, when the detectors were observing both output ports of the entry beamsplitter of the interferometer, besides background no coincidence was observed, i.e., a photon was detected only in one of the outputs -- a typical particle-like behavior.
+When detectors are placed in the two arms of the interferometer, besides background noise, no simultaneous detection (i.e., coincidence) in both detectors was observed\footnote{As a matter of fact some coincidence was observed, however it was below the case that was to be expected if photon were treated as classical wave-packets}, i.e., the photon was found only in one of the two arms - a typical particle-like behavior.
+However, after overlapping the two arms by the output beamsplitter of the interferometer the usual (wave-like) interference pattern was observed.
+Recently Braig et al. (2002) demonstrated that, also when observing interference depending on the phase difference between both arms, the light from the interferometer output exhibited the characteristic single-photon antibunching.